Robot fish: Toys

 Toy robot fish are the most common robot toys on the market. they are most commonly used for entertainment, although some are used for research.
 The design of these toys are simple and inexpensive.
 They are usually divided into two categories: automatic cruise robot fish and controlled movement robot fish.
 The simplest ones consist of a soft body (MJ), motor (tail) and head (basic electric control element).
 They use a battery to provide energy for the motor to produce movement and use the remote control systems to achieve the power of steering.
 In contrast, the complexity of toys and robot fish, with the purpose of research, is almost the same.
 They are not only fully automated, but can simulate fish behavior.
-For example, if you put a foreign object in the water with the robot fish, it will produced a movement similar to that of a real fish.
+For example, if you put a foreign object in the water with the robot fish, it will produce a movement similar to that of a real fish.
 It will move away from the foreign object and the speed of swimming will increase.
 It exhibits a state of shock and confusion to the foreign object much like a real fish would.
 Robot fish record this type of behavior in advance.